ghudiczius/docker-web-awstats/README.md

 # AWStats

-Simple docker image for AWStats without any bloat, built on the official perl image with the addition of fcgiwrap.
+Simple docker image for AWStats with HeoIP support, built on the official perl image.
 AWStats runs as user `awstats` with `uid` and `gid` `1000`.

 ## Usage